CartoDB/carto-vl-training/training-v2/05-legends.md

     For more details about how Airship Histogram Widget Components work, see [this documentation](https://carto.com/developers/airship/reference/#/components/histogram-Widget).

+    Check [this guide section](https://carto.com/developers/carto-vl/guides/add-widgets/#scalars-what-is-the-total-of--what-is-the-average-of--what-is-the-maximum-) to learn more about how to find averages, totals, min, max or percentiles for your entire dataset vs. features in your map's viewport.

     Now we just need to call the drawHistogram function to draw the histogram on our map.

 8. Paste this line into your code under `layer.addTo(map);`: